Sarath191181208/Java-Problems-Class/README.md

     number
   - c.
 Calculate the factorial of number which is returned by task b above task.
     Note: For each task define the separate methods.

+  26. To achieve the parallel execution in multi-threaded environment, we have created the 4 threads to perform the given task.
+The task is to take the string from the user, return the maximum occurring character in that string, and then remove all the occurrences of the maximum occurring character from string.
+Implement all given task with multi-threaded environment with synchronization among all threads.
+      Note: design function for each task.